Dates: November 24 – December 6, 2025

 Meals: breakfast, lunch, dinner

-Our tour will immerse us in the historic center, where we will visit the iconic Grand Mosque with its imposing, pyramid-shaped minaret—the tallest adobe structure of its kind.
+Our tour will immerse us in the historic center, where we will visit the iconic Grand Mosque with its imposing, pyramid-shaped minaret — the tallest adobe structure of its kind.
 We will lose ourselves in the original labyrinthine streets, absorbing the vibrant atmosphere.
 As a major market town and the renowned "city of crafts," Agadez offers a unique cultural experience.
 We will have the opportunity to bargain for exquisite local crafts at the bustling market, where the Tuareg are celebrated for their intricate silver jewelry and beautiful indigo-dyed clothing, and we may also witness the dynamic camel market.
+We will also try to visit famous House of Senegalese Baker.

 Following our city tour, we will transfer to our hotel to settle in for the night.